 A-level Mathematics students opt for mathematics for a number of reasons - to pursue maths further, for a valued qualification, or to help with other subjects.
 The school has a long tradition in A-level Further Mathematics where the experience and expertise of the maths tutors has continually ensured excellent results.
 Many students are encouraged and opt to take AS Further Mathematics as an extra to their scheduled timetable.
 Universities have welcomed the school’s emphasis on Further Mathematics for maths and related subjects.
 The department plays a full part in the school’s Science and Mathematics Specialism and there are ample opportunities for extra-curricular mathematics throughout the school years.

 The maths department are in their fifth year of working with Primary schools.
 At present we have links with twelve schools each of which is invited to participate in a variety of activities we offer during the school academic year.
 The maths coordinator is Mrs Gill, who works liaises with Mr Adams, the Director of Specialism.
-Approximately sixty Year 6 pupils from the Primary schools visit CRGS during the Autumn Term and work on Algebraic and logical problems.
+Approximately sixty Year 6 students from the Primary schools visit CRGS during the Autumn Term and work on Algebraic and logical problems.
 They sit the Primary Maths Challenge in the last week of November.
 The high-achievers are then invited to sit the Final paper in the following February.
-The pupils not only enjoy the challenge but it is an opportunity for them to work with pupils from other schools.
+The students not only enjoy the challenge but it is an opportunity for them to work with students from other schools.
 We have had excellent results and several have attained medals for very good scores in the Final paper.
-Year 5 pupils visit us during the second term and have maths activities focusing on Number and Algebra.
+Year 5 students visit us during the second term and have maths activities focusing on Number and Algebra.
 They sit a CRGS maths challenge and receive certificates for their efforts and attainment.
 We also invite the most able mathematicians from all of the twelve Primary schools to train for and to sit the World Class Arena Tests at our school.
-These tests are aimed for pupils who are good at maths and the tests are recognised globally.
-The pupils enjoy the various challenges: it gives them an opportunity to excel in their maths and perhaps to extend what they do at their own school.
-Mrs Gill also visits Primary schools throughout the year and delivers maths-based activities to groups of Year 4 pupils.
-Pupils from CRGS also visit some of the Primary schools and work with Year 4 pupils.
+These tests are aimed for students who are good at maths and the tests are recognised globally.
+The students enjoy the various challenges: it gives them an opportunity to excel in their maths and perhaps to extend what they do at their own school.
+Mrs Gill also visits Primary schools throughout the year and delivers maths-based activities to groups of Year 4 students.
+Students from CRGS also visit some of the Primary schools and work with Year 4 students.